neogeno/shango-lightning-wallet/README.md

 * Google Play Beta : https://support.google.com/googleplay/answer/7003180?hl=en

 #### 2. Check your node is ready
 The first time you connect to the Shango service, you will be assigned a pre-warmed, **full** LND Lightning node that is already pre-synced to the Bitcoin **testnet** blockchain and ready to use.
 If you get a warning that your chain is not synced or that there are no peers online yet, it is probably because the cloud service is experiencing high traffic at the moment so just wait until the chain is synced and you see the synched up icon on your dashboard as below.
+Check that you have at least one peer connected in the dashboard before continuing.

 ![Shango Screenshot](/images/synced.png)